ta4j/ta4j-wiki/Backtesting.md

 ## Get useful results

 - `TradingRecord` – chronological trades with entry/exit prices, costs, exposure, and net/gross PnL.
 Pass it into any criterion or build a `BaseTradingStatement`.
-- `BacktestExecutionResult` – wraps a `TradingRecord` plus execution metrics (runtime, bars processed, memory estimates).
-Great for profiling slow strategies.
+- `BacktestExecutionResult` – wraps the backtested `BarSeries`, ordered `TradingStatement` results, and a `BacktestRuntimeReport` (runtime metrics).
+Use it for batch ranking and runtime profiling.
 - `BacktestRuntimeReport` – aggregated stats from a `BacktestExecutor` run, used by the progress listener hook.

+> Rationale (drift sync): `BacktestExecutionResult` is defined as `BacktestExecutionResult(BarSeries, List<TradingStatement>, BacktestRuntimeReport)` in `org.ta4j.core.backtest.BacktestExecutionResult`, and criterion-score attachment behavior landed in commit `3fd8e9b8`.

 ## Backtesting VWAP, support/resistance, and Wyckoff stacks